Possible overturning of Roe sends abortion fight to states

 Idaho followed Texas and allowed people to sue over abortions — including potential family members of the embryo.

-“Decades of steadfast prayer and unwavering legislative efforts to protect the lives of the unborn are finally on the doorsteps of success," Oklahoma House Speaker Charles McCall, a Republican, said Tuesday.
-“The seemingly imminent overturning of Roe v.
-Wade justifies the long battle by Oklahoma House Republicans and pro-life allies nationwide to return this matter to the duly elected representatives of state legislatures to decide.”

-Sixteen states and the District of Columbia, meanwhile, have protected access to abortion in state law, and eight states moved to expand or strengthen those protections this year.
+Sixteen states and the District of Columbia, meanwhile, have protected access to abortion in state law, and several states moved to expand or strengthen those protections this year.

-States like Washington and Connecticut, meanwhile, have protected abortion providers in their states from lawsuits.
+States like Washington and Connecticut, for example, have protected abortion providers in their states from lawsuits.

 The Democratic leaders in Connecticut’s statehouse, which over the weekend sent legislation to that state’s governor that would protect abortion providers, said in a joint statement Monday night they had feared a proposed decision like the one in the draft opinion and “now this nightmare appears to be all too real.”